 Magazine Placement On Your Plate Carrier [or Battle Belt]

-When it comes to magazine placement, we need to consider spare magazines for both your primary weapon system; typically a semi-auto rifle of some sort, and your sidearm.
+When it comes to magazine placement, we need to consider spare magazines for both your primary weapon system; typically a semi-automatic rifle of some sort, and your sidearm.

 Rifle Magazine Placement

-- I’ve seen many shooters double-stacking magazines in the front pouches.
+- Also, I’ve seen many shooters double-stacking magazines on their front pouches.
 If you wish to experiment with this loadout, pay specific attention to your body position and exposure when firing from prone, and make sure that it works for you before committing to the double-stack.
-I have used double-stack magazines in the past, but my personal preference is to single-stack with a lower profile.
+I have used double-stack magazines in the past, but my personal modern preference is to single-stack and create a lower profile.

-- The ideal number of spare magazines that you should carry, in my opinion, is six.
-This allows for a total number of seven magazines including the mag fitted to your rifle.
-A seven mag setup gives you between 175 and 210 rifle rounds in total, depending on your magazine’s cartridge capacity.
+- The ideal number of spare magazines that you should carry – in my opinion – is six.
+This allows for a total number of seven magazines including that which is fitted to your rifle.
+A seven mag setup gives you between 175 and 210 rifle rounds in total, depending on your magazine’s cartridge capacity of course.

-- It is important to ensure that the majority of your magazines are properly retained in their pouches and are not loosely fitted.
-The last thing you want is for kit to go missing when crawling around in the dirt.
-Your first “go to” magazine during a speed reload should be readily available with as little retention as possible.
+- It is also vitally important to ensure that the majority of your magazines are properly retained in their pouches and are not loosely fitted; the last thing you want is for kit to go missing when crawling around in the dirt.
+However, your first “go to” magazine during a speed reload should be readily available with as little retention as possible.
 This is the mag which you can reach and remove in the least amount of time.
 The HSGI Taco and G-Code Scorpion mag pouches are excellent rapid-access options.

 - Finally, make sure that your magazines are orientated correctly.
 The preferred method is for magazines to enter the pouch cartridge-first, as seen in the image below.